GONGJIA0208/Diffpose/README.md

 ```

 ## Video-based experiments
-The code and pretrained model will be released at the end of May.
+The code and pretrained model are coming soon.

 ### Bibtex